qbicsoftware/research-data-management/docs/metadata/concepts.md

 #### Personal Access Token

 !!! warning
-Personal access token ensure that only authorized users are able to to download their data.
-<br/>For this reason never share your token with other users
+    Personal access token are used as app credentials.
+They are connected to the user that created them and must not be shared.

-<br/>Check out our documentation to find out how
+Check out our documentation to find out how to [register](../rawdata/raw_data_download.md#generate-a-token) and [edit](../rawdata/raw_data_download.md#manage-tokens) your personal access tokens.
-to [register](../rawdata/raw_data_download.md#generate-a-token)
-and [edit](../rawdata/raw_data_download.md#manage-tokens) your personal access tokens.